opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/restoring_an_object_from_cold_storage.rst

 -  If a Cold object is being restored, its restore task cannot be suspended or deleted.
 -  An object being restored cannot be restored again.
 -  After an object is restored, an object copy in the Standard storage class will be generated.
 This way, there is a Cold object and also its Standard copy in the bucket.
-The copy will be automatically deleted once the restore expires.
+The copy will be automatically deleted once the restoration expires.

 Procedure
 ---------

 #.
-In the bucket list, click the bucket you want to operate.
-The **Overview** page is displayed.
+In the bucket list, click the bucket you want to operate to go to the **Objects** page.

-#.
-In the navigation pane, choose **Objects**.

 #.
 Select the file you want to restore, and click **Restore** on the right.
 The following dialog box shown in :ref:`Figure 1 <obs_03_0320__fig37793164192736>` is displayed.